ElCholoGamer/todo-list-on-steroids/README.md

 ![Build badge](https://github.com/ElCholoGamer/todo-list-on-steroids/workflows/Build/badge.svg)

-I swear I totally regret not using TypeScript lmfao
+I swear I totally regret not using TypeScript from the start lmfao

 Well I guess I should leave a usage guide or something